FEMtools Modal Parameter Extractor

 parameters in structures.

-very high number of channels and a wide frequency range in a single pass
+to use a very high number of channels and a wideefrequency range in a single

-frequencies, damping and mode shapes.
+global and local extraction of modal parameters.
 Out-of-band modes are taken into

 account to compensate residual effects and improve extraction accuracy.